dmarymaine/MyPhotometry/README.md

 extract the two green channels and create FITS files for all your data.
 Then it goes to pre-processing with FITS only files.

+In the no-cat branch (this branch) catalogs are not created.
+Everything is performed at image level using WCS.